 Conduct an earnest, extended experiment with meditation to see if it’s for you.

-But most importantly, begin to witness your own thoughts objectively.
+But more importantly, begin to witness your thoughts objectively.

-Identify what thoughts are habitual and seem to create tension, anxiety, or malaise within your body.
+Identify what negative thoughts are habitual and seem to create tension, anxiety, or malaise within your body.

 Your most valuable resource is your attention.
-When you can course-correct your own thoughts, you are impacting the length and quality of your own lifespan.
+When you can course-correct your thoughts, you impact the length and quality of your lifespan.

 2. Getting Protective of Your Lifespan